Sodium cyclamate and cyclohexylamine - information sheet

 Overview

-- These substances are considered to have health effects of concern, based upon their potential reproductive effects; however, the risks to Canadians are considered to be low at levels of exposure considered in the assessment.
-As a result of the draft screening assessment, the Government is proposing that these substances are not harmful to human health or to the environment at levels of exposure considered in the assessment.
+- Sodium cyclamate and cyclohexylamine (CHA) are associated with health effects of potential concern; however, at levels of exposure considered in the assessment, the Government concluded that these substances are not harmful to human health or the environment.

 About these substances

-- The screening assessment focuses on the substances sulfamic acid, cyclohexyl-, monosodium salt, and cyclohexanamine, also referred to as sodium cyclamate and cyclohexylamine, respectively.
-They were assessed under the Chemicals Management Plan (CMP).
+- The screening assessment focused on sodium cyclamate and CHA.
+They were assessed under the third phase of the Chemicals Management Plan (CMP).

 Human and ecological exposures

-- Canadians may be exposed to sodium cyclamate and cyclohexylamine from environmental sources (for example, drinking water) and through the use of certain products available to consumers, such as calcium and vitamin D supplements, mouthwash, chest congestion relief syrup, aerosol hairsprays, and gel fuel canisters for fireplaces and lanterns.
+- The screening assessment indicated that Canadians may be exposed to sodium cyclamate and CHA from environmental sources (for example, drinking water) and through the use of certain products available to consumers, such as mineral and vitamin supplements, mouthwash, chest congestion relief syrup, aerosol hairsprays, and gel fuel canisters for fireplaces and lanterns.

 - Canadians may also be exposed to these substances through their diet, from: